Full Text: <523>

 TY - JOUR

-T1 - Study on the co-removal potential of heavy metals and dyes from wastewater by simultaneous adsorption with biomass residue formed from microbial treatment of lacquer residue
+T1 - Co-removal potential of heavy metals and dyes from wastewater by simultaneous adsorption with biomass residue formed from microbial treatment of lacquer residue

 A1 - Xinyue LU